-Richard Wexler was Executive Director of NCCPR from 1999 through 2012.
-His interest in the child welfare system grew out of 19 years of work as a reporter for newspapers, public radio and public television.
+Richard Wexler is Executive Director of NCCPR.
+His interest in child welfare grew out of 19 years of work as a reporter for newspapers, public radio and public television.
 During that time, he won more than two dozen awards, many of them for stories about child abuse and foster care.
 He is the author of Wounded Innocents: The Real Victims of the War Against Child Abuse (Prometheus Books: 1990, 1995).

 Wexler has testified before Congress and State Legislatures and advised the U.S. Senate Subcommittee on Children and Families in its 1995 rewrite of the Child Abuse Prevention and Treatment Act.
 Wexler’s writing about the child welfare system has appeared in The New York Times, The Washington Post, the Los Angeles Times, the Chicago Tribune and other major newspapers, and he has been interviewed by The New York Times, The Washington Post, the Los Angeles Times, Time, the Associated Press, USA Today, 60 Minutes, National Public Radio, CNN, Good Morning America, Today, CBS This Morning, ABC World News Tonight, the CBS Evening News, and other media.